Easy3D 2.6.1

 bool has_depth_attachment () const

-Does the fbo have a depth attachment.
+Checks if the framebuffer object has a depth attachment.

 int depth_bits () const